Dodge Magnum: 2008 changes

 For the 2008 model year, the Magnum received a facelift as well as an updated interior in line with that of the Dodge Charger.
 The front fascia sported new aggressively squared off headlights and a smaller rectangular grille more reminiscent of the Charger.
-The SRT-8 variant gained a new hood scoop.
-A new bright red paint scheme was introduced.
-The new changes brought the car closer to its Charger platform mate, away from the Chrysler 300.
+The Magnum SE, SXT, And RT models received two all new colors for the 2008 model year; Mineral Gray, and Light Sandstone.
+The SRT-8 variant gained a new hood scoop, more aggressive front fascia, a smaller, honeycomb mesh grille, and larger lower grille with brake cooling ducts.
+New colors such as TorRed and Steel Blue Metallic, originally introduced in 2007, were carried over to the face lifted 2008 SRT-8 Magnums as well as other trim levels.
+These new changes brought the car closer to its Charger platform mate, away from the Chrysler 300.

+However, with its cancellation that same model year, the 2008 facelift was only available for one year.

 Cancellation

 On November 1, 2007, Chrysler announced that, as part of its restructuring plans, the Dodge Magnum would be one of four models discontinued after the 2008 model year.
 In Chrysler's words: "The Magnum, along with the PT Cruiser convertible, the Crossfire, and the Pacifica were not earning their keep".
-Production ended on March 28, 2008.
+Production ended on September 28, 2008.
 The Dodge Magnum (along with the short-wheelbase Dodge Caravan) has been replaced by the Dodge Journey.

 Total U.S. sales

+Front end conversion

+A popular modification has been to change the front fascia of the Magnum to that of the 2005-2010 Chrysler 300; the commonality of parts and design of the LX cars means such a swap requires little to no custom fabrication.
+It's also possible to swap on the Charger's front fascia, but doing so is generally a more involved process.
+While the Magnum front fascia can be swapped with that of the Dodge Challenger, it is not a direct bolt-on swap, despite the cars sharing the same platform.